The Windows of St. Johns Episcopal Church

 The individual designs then fall within the arched interior of this standardized border design.
 Although the window frames are rectangular, the lovely borders give the impression of a true Gothic church with pointed-arch windows.
 Each of the three windows on each side of the nave follow a design approach front-to-back, with the lowest design in the front, the middle pair of windows with a mid-height design, and the rear pair with a design which nearly fills the entire window.

-MCCOY WINDOW
+McCOY WINDOW

 Marion Grey McCoy donated the first window in 1988 in memory of her husband, Alvin S. McCoy.
 After her death in 1991, Marion Grey McCoy’s name was added to the window plaque by her family.
 Both of the McCoys were long-time, very active, members of St. John’s Church.